Defendant pleads guilty in Rudy Giuliani associates’ case

 As he entered his plea in a video conference held because of the pandemic, Correia admitted that he knew what he was doing was wrong when he committed the crimes.

 Correia and Parnas agreed to pay Giuliani, a Republican former New York City mayor, a $500,000 consulting fee to work with Fraud Guarantee.
+Giuliani confirmed he was promised $500,000 to consult with the company.

 Correia, who owns a home with his wife in West Palm Beach, Florida, is the only American-born defendant in the case.